joostdecock/site/_posts/2017-09-09-freesewing-from-scratch.md

 For the website, we're going to need the following software:

- - Apache, the web server
+ - **Apache**, the web server
- - Bundler, the ruby package manager
+ - **Bundler**, the ruby package manager

-The following command installs them, along with some library we need:
+The following command installs them, along with a compression library we need:

 ```sh
 sudo apt-get install apache2 bundler zlib1g-dev
 ```

-This will place the `site` repository in the `site` directory.

 ### Clone the site repository